Srishhttiii/TMDB-Data-Analyzation/README.md

 - Does a higher movie budget correspond to higher revenue?
 - Which movies generate the highest profits?
 - How does profitability vary across genres?
-- How do ratings, voting activity, popularity, and financial performance relate to each other?
+- How do ratings, voting activity, popularity and financial performance relate to each other?

 ---